 - a greater postpartum weight loss at 2 months postpartum.

-So regardless of you current weight or activity level, evidence shows a healthy, active pregnancy can provide long and short-term health benefits!
+So regardless of your current weight or activity level, evidence shows a healthy, active pregnancy can provide long and short-term health benefits!

-7) Ease Backaches- Changes to your joints, muscles, and weight are common culprits for pregnancy discomfort.
-Lower back pain is one of the most common pregnancy discomforts, since your core (chest to hips) experience significant growth and adjustments to accommodate baby.
+7) Ease Backaches: Changes to your joints, muscles, and weight are common culprits for pregnancy discomfort.
+Lower back pain is one of the most common pregnancy discomforts since your core (chest to hips) experience significant growth and adjustments to accommodate the baby.
 Stretching, yoga, and many specific prenatal exercises can release tension, stretch out your overworked body, and strengthen muscles to improve your ability to carry baby comfortably.